 What to Do if You Are Bitten

 If you have been bitten by a kissing bug, head to your doctor’s office immediately.
-There is no vaccine for Chagas disease, but an early infection can be treated with certain medications.
+There is no shot for Chagas disease, but an early infection can be treated with certain medications.

 The earlier you catch it, the better – it can result in a cure.
 However, if you wait, the likelihood of getting rid of Chagas disease is slim.